cscart/docs/en/user_guide/users/vendors/collect_taxes.rst

 **********************************
-How to: Collect taxes from vendors
+How to: Collect Taxes from Vendors
 **********************************

 .. note::